RenCloud/InformatiCup2017/source/introduction.rst

 We added also some of the hyperparameters to the observed variables.
 So we could directly link the loss to the corresponding hyperparameters.
 As we can see as the training starts the loss is jumping up and down but the trend is a decreasing loss.
 After some time the loss is stabilized.
-Even an increasing Gibbs sampling rate can change that.
+Even an increasing Gibbs sampling rate can't change that.
 Two other important graphs are the maximal and minimal weights.
 As the training progresses the absolut value of the maximal and the minimal weight are getting higher.
 That isn't a development we want.
 Optimally the weights should always stay between -1 and 1.
 One explanation could be that we are overtraining because your loss is stuck but we keep training.
 That forces some weights to become extremly big or small.
 Even the weight decay regulization can't stop that.

-In the next image is one of the RMBs visualized by Tensorboard:
+In the next image is one of the RMBs computationgraphs visualized by Tensorboard:

 .. image:: RBM_pretraining_learning_MNIST.png